datacamp/authoring/docs/courses/exercises/normal-exercises/code.md

 ### Too much scaffolding

 In order to make an exercise easier to solve, it is tempting to provide a lot of scaffolding in the sample code.
 This is may be acceptable for beginner courses, or where a lot of code is unavoidable.
 However, eccessive sacafolding risks turning the exercise into a simple "fill-in-the-blanks" situation that discourages the students from bothering to understand the code as a whole.

+### Overwriting variables

+If you overwrite the values of a variable in an exercise, and a student runs the code several times, it has the potential to break that exercise.
+Try to give unique names to assigned variables.